Tim Melville: Uni-President Lions

 On July 12, 2020, Melville signed with the Uni-President Lions of the Chinese Professional Baseball League.
 He re-signed with the team for the 2021 season.
 On April 2, 2021, Melville pitched a no-hitter against Wei Chuan Dragons becoming the 10th player to do so in Chinese Professional Baseball League history.
 He also set the record of most pitches thrown in a no-hitter in the league, with 142 pitches.
 For the season, Melville posted a 8–7 record with a 3.74 ERA and 84 strikeouts over 122.2 innings.
 He was not re-signed for the 2022 season and became a free agent.

 Wei Chuan Dragons

 Melville took the 2022 season off as he dealt with elbow inflammation.
 He received platelet-rich plasma treatment for the injury.
 On February 8, 2023, Melville signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.
+Pitching in 3 games, he registered a 9.24 ERA and 1.50 WHIP across 12 2/3 innings of work.
+On May 27, it was announced that Melville would miss 3–4 months after suffering injuries in his right elbow and tendon, and he was subsequently released by the team.

+Long Island Ducks (third stint)

+On August 8, 2024, Melville signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 12 games for the Ducks, he struggled to an 0–1 record and 11.17 ERA with 15 strikeouts across 9 2/3 innings pitched.
+Melville became a free agent following the season.

+On April 14, 2025, Melville re-signed with Long Island.
+In 31 appearances (12 starts) for the Ducks, he logged a 5-5 record and 5.36 ERA with 74 strikeouts across 82 1/3 innings pitched.
+Melville was released by Long Island on September 9.